d-gomon/success_example/README.md

 # Success example
-Simulation examples and old code for the success package (see d-gomon/success).
+Simulation examples (SimulationExample.R) and old code (/OLD) for the success package (see d-gomon/success).